-This is my favourite shot
+This is my favourite shot of the bubble bursting

 Once I was walking upwind of Strokkur when it erupted and I got engulfed in the steam with drops of water landing on my head.
 Take that into account when you take your place in the crowds by Strokkur and check from which direction the wind is blowing.
 I was fortunately too far away for the water to burn me.
 See my chapter on "Dangers in geothermal areas" for further information on people who weren't as lucky.